pyrossh/edge-city/readme.md

 During production each page is packaged to an esm function adapted to the platform of your choice.

 ## Why?
-* Its really hard to have a streaming SSR + CSR with automatic data rehydration setup in nextjs currently.
+* Its really hard to have a streaming SSR + CSR with automatic data rehydration setup in nextjs 13.
 * There is no meta-framework which runs your code in an edge simulated environment during development.

 ## Requirements